sirech/homepage2/src/pages/articles/2021-04-03-how-not-to-do-a-take-home-coding-assignment/index.md

 ---
-title: How not to do a take-home coding assignmentt
+title: How not to do a take-home coding assignment
 date: "2021-04-05"
 layout: post
 path: "/how-not-to-do-a-take-home-coding-assignment/"